reginaldbermillo/reginaldbermillo/README.md

 ## I'm a Front End Developer specialized in creating remarkable user interfaces for websites and games

 - I'm currently looking for interesting and challenging projects 😬
-- Lives in Pasig City, Philippines 🌍
+- Bachelor Science in Information Technology College Graduate 🌍
-- My hobbies are nba cards collecting, playing and watching basketball and dancing. 😎
+- My hobbies are collecting nba cards, playing and watching basketball games and dancing. 😎

 My website - [reginaldbermillo.com](https://reginaldbermillo.com/)